Today we will be looking at how you can take control of your health and what you can implement into your everyday life to make improvements.

 9. Use Technology to test your Fitness

 Gadgets like pedometers, activity monitors or even the Wii Fit can make health and fitness more fun.
 Technology is not only here to help make our lives more fun but to help benefit our lives too - tracking your health is key when tackling and taking control of your health and what better way to do this than utilising your everyday technology - your phone.
 By tracking your health, you'll improve your cardiovascular health, immunity, and maintain your ideal body weight.
-Make sure you sign up for the release of our health tracking app ‘myBVI’, register your interest here.
+Make sure you look out for the release of our health tracking app ‘myBVI’!

 We highly recommend the ‘7 Minute Workout’ app for fun and engaging exercises, you can even create your very own workouts and save them in the app.